SmartData-Polito/PREPIPE/README.md

 * classes/public/makerDatasetSpecialized: implements the code for the different feature extraction strategies.

 * Each step is used to create tabular datasets based on each step choice.
-* Since BLINDED is based on a wrapping approach, to identify the best choice in each step (1,..,4), the created datasets must be tested with the 5-ModelTrainingTuning notebook.
+* Since PREPIPE is based on a wrapping approach, to identify the best choice in each step (1,..,4), the created datasets must be tested with the 5-ModelTrainingTuning notebook.
 * For the identification of the best choice for each step, in 5-ModelTrainingTuning/gridresult, we report the notebooks to analyze the grid search results of each step.

 * As a grid search result, 5-ModelTrainingTuning/gridresult/1-SignalSelection/ reports two examples of grid search results for the 10-fold Cross Validation (CV) case and Time Series Cross Validation (TS) case.
 Please refer to the 5-ModelTrainingTuning/gridresult/README_Output.md for a complete overview of the output file.